Inferture/NotBeatSaber-processing/README.md

 ## Playing:
 This game is made to play an existing map.

-For this, the String music must reference a valid .mp3 and a valid .pattern in the data folder.
+For the music to be available, there must be a file music.mp3 and a pattern file music.json in the data folder.

-For example, if **music = "MeltyBlood"**, there must be a .mp3 **"MeltyBlood.mp3"** and a .pattern **"MeltyBlood.pattern"** in the data folder.
+For example, if **music = "MeltyBlood"**, there must be a .mp3 **"MeltyBlood.mp3"** and a pattern **"MeltyBlood.json"** in the data folder.

-If this is the case, the music and the pattern should begin when launching the game.

 ### Controls: